 Meeting Christ, then, is not a simplistic intellectual and cerebral event, one that involves doubt and then faith, or evidence and then proof.
 In fact, it is sometimes easier to meet Christ if we don't expect rational answers to our intellectual questions.
-When we ask, "How can that wounded person be Christ?", we don't get an answer in words.
-The answer comes when we recognize in a great mystery that the wounds of that person are the same wounds Christ had.
-The answer comes when we touch those wounds and believe for ourselves.
-Like Thomas, we have to meet them for ourselves.
+Meeting Christ, greeting Christ, occurs when we recognize the wounds in ourselves, and in others.

 It takes courage to be like Thomas.
 Yes, courage to know our doubts and have the freedom to express them.
 But, also, courage to touch the wounds of Christ in today's world!
 Is Thomas, then, the apostle of doubt?
 I believe not.
-St. Thomas is the apostle of courage!
+Saint Thomas is the apostle of courage!
+Saint Thomas is the only person in the Bible who identifies Jesus as "My Lord and My God."

 The resurrection of the wounded Jesus reveals something quite powerful about the Christian faith.
-Peace cannot come from someone who has not known violence.
-Forgiveness cannot come from someone who has not been betrayed.
-The Holy Spirit cannot come from someone who has not felt forsaken.
-Wholeness cannot come from someone who hasn't been wounded.
-But thanks be to God, our Lord does bear those wounds.
-In the words of Thomas, "Our Lord and Our God" is a betrayed Jesus, a scarred Savior, a wounded Christ, a pierced healer.
+Peace comes from someone who has known violence.
+Forgiveness comes from someone who has been betrayed.
+The Holy Spirit comes from someone who has been in despair.
+Wholeness comes from someone who has been wounded.
+Our Lord does bear those wounds.
+"Our Lord and Our God" is a betrayed Jesus, a scarred Savior, a wounded Christ, a pierced healer.